-CC1104.2: Identify their different values, strengths and areas of professional interest CC1104.3: Articulate their personal statement and use it to craft an influential pitch
+CC1104.1: Analyze their personal identities by identifying their personal attributes, values, strengths and vision statement.

-CC1104.4: Express themselves through various communication formats on different platforms
+CC1104.2: Articulate their personal statement and use it to craft an influential pitch.
+CC1104.3: Express themselves professionally on various social media platforms.